delendum-xyz/zk-knowledge/README.md

 - There are also ways to prove a statement about a program without (directly) using a proof assistant:

-  3. Use a verifying compiler (e.g. [CompCert](https://compcert.org/)), which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verifying compiler
+  - Use a verifying compiler (e.g. [CompCert](https://compcert.org/)), which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verifying compiler
-  4. Use an automatic proof search algorithm, which takes as input statements to be proven and outputs proofs of those statements if those statements are true and the proof search algorithm finds proofs
+  - Use an automatic proof search algorithm, which takes as input statements to be proven and outputs proofs of those statements if those statements are true and the proof search algorithm finds proofs
+  - Use a static analyzer, which takes as input a program and automatically checks for various kinds of issues using predetermined algorithms

 - Both of these approaches have limitations:

   - A verifying compiler is limited in what statements it can prove about the resulting program: typically, just that the resulting program has the same meaning or behavior as the source program

   - An automatic proof search algorithm is limited in what statements it can prove by the sophistication of the algorithm and the computational power applied to it.
 Also, due to Gödel's incompleteness theorem, there cannot exist a proof search algorithm which would find a proof of any given true statement

+  - A static analyzer is generally not capable of reasoning about the meaning of a program to see if it’s correct; it is only able to recognize patterns which always or often indicate some kind of issue

 ### Formal Verification for ZK Circuits